Terra Nomad

 95. Build a Sandcastle

-99. Get some more videos for my ipod (dl'd one and tried to convert some existing ones)
+99. Get some more videos for my ipod (DONE)

 100. Get contact lenses and wear them